justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 And depending on how you count the people the query finds between 678 and 727 people that authored commits in libcurl's lib/ directory.
 That was Daniel's first question.
+He got 629 with his method but that was a few months ago and I don't know exactly what his method of counting was.

 To answer his next three questions I'd need to simulate the application of hunks in SPARQL or add the output of `git blame` to the RDF.
+Daniel likely used the output of `git blame`.
+I'll think about adding it to the RDF.

 ## Closing Thoughts